Avet-H/Avetik-Mnatsakanyan/README.md

 <h1> Data Analysis example projects with PowerBI, R, Stata, Tableau</h1>

-<p> Hi!
-My name is Avetik Mnatsakanyan and with this webpage, I'm presenting to you some of my technical skills.
-With a solid academic background in economics, econometrics, and statistics I have more than 5 years of experience in data analysis, data management, data cleaning and visualization, survey design, and data modeling.  </p>
+<p style="font-family:courier;font-size:160%;"> Hi!
+My name is Avetik Mnatsakanyan. <br>
+ I am a data analyst with a solid academic background in economics, econometrics, and statistics. <br>
+ I have more than 5 years of experience in different types of data analysis, data management, data cleaning and visualization, survey design, and data modeling.<br>
+  With this webpage, I'm presenting to you some of my technical skills.</p>

 <h2 style = "color:#620210">  Power BI projects </h2>
 <p>The projects listed in this section are developed using Power BI desktop (click on titles to access .pbix files in GitHub) </p>